snigdhesh/vidly/README.md

 ## Nuggets
 - `skip()` method for pagination in mongo database.
-- `count()` to get total count of matching criteria from mongo database.
+- `countDocuments()` to get total count of matching criteria from mongo database.

 ## Entity relations